danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/01 Create and connect to an Azure Database for PostgreSQL Single Server/readme.md

    ![](Media/image0048.png)

-1. Delete the Azure Database for PostgreSQL Single Server (optional)
+1. Clean up the environment (optional)

-   To save money, delete the server used during this lab.
+   To save money, delete the two servers created during this lab.

-   >This step is optional.
-If you will complete the next Lab soon, do not delete it to save time.
+   >If you will complete the next Lab soon, do not delete thes server named pgserver[your name initials] to save time.

-   On the Overview Pane, select **Delete**.
-Click on the agreement box and then click on **Delete**
+   To delete a server, select **Delete** on the **Overview** pane, confirm deletion and click on **Delete**

    ![](Media/image0011.png)

-   Repeat this step for the server created in exercise 2 if you would like to delete that server as well.

 Congratulations!.
 You have successfully completed this exercise and the Lab.